laurakond/Artly/README.md

   - Edit Profile, including username and password

 - The user is required to enter their username, a password of their choice and confirm the password again.
-- Upon successful registration, a confirmation message is displayed at the top of the page and the user is redirected to the Sign in page.
+- Upon successful registration, a confirmation message is displayed at the top of the page and the user is redirected to the Sign-In page.
-- If the user already has an account, they can click on the Sign in link which will redirect to the Sign in page instead.
+- If the user already has an account, they can click on the Sign-In link which will redirect to the Sign in page instead.

 - Mobile/tablet